Scavenger

 1990 Hewson

 The idea of the game was to be a time travel title, and scrolled horizontally with a series of puzzles that had to be solved.
-Later though, it is documented that the game evolved into a sort of 3D version of Ghouls ‘n’ Ghosts, utilizing a sophisticated shadowing effect (which you must check out in the video below!).
+Later though, it is documented that the game evolved into a sort of 3D version of Ghouls ‘n’ Ghosts, utilizing a sophisticated shadowing effect that was way ahead of its time.

 A rough story suggests that you have been banished to wander the time lanes for the rest of your life, but discover a way that may allow you to get home.
 By taking key items from one level and taking them to another zone, the game would allow you to open a path home – but not before having to deal with a series of deadly creatures in your path.

 Magazines of the time showed a very neat looking Egyptian-themed level, which were depicted as early graphics for the game.
-It doesn’t seem to be a mock up, as the sprites seem to be slightly different in each shot.
+It didn’t seem to be a mock up, as the sprites were slightly different in each shot.

-According to The One magazine, Hewson decided to cancel the game when they felt it wasn’t possible to produce a game using the method John had come up with that could justify a full price tag.
-Slightly odd decision perhaps, and hopefully we can find out from John himself some day.
-It has been disputed that Hewson may not have cancelled it.
+According to The One magazine, Hewson had decided to cancel the game when they felt it wasn’t possible to produce a game using the method John had come up with to justify a full price tag.
+Slightly odd decision perhaps.
+However, this isn’t quite what it seems, which we will talk about further below.

-Well, thanks to Grzegorz Antosiewicz, it seems a very early demo version on the Atari ST has long been floating around.
-Overall, it feels quite advanced but still with plenty of work to do and add to the game.
-Thanks to Kevin Chamberlain (whose brother is friends with JMP), it seems that the demo may have been done for ST Format and confirmed that the game only ever got to a demo stage overall.
+Thanks to Grzegorz Antosiewicz, it was flagged up that an early demo on the Atari ST has long been floating around.
+Taking a look, it feels quite advanced, but still with plenty of work to do and add to the game.
+Certainly its missing most of the Egyptian themed graphics that were shown in the press.

 Gallery